apereo/cas/docs/cas-server-documentation/installation/Configuring-RiskBased-Authentication.md

 One or more risk calculators may be enabled to allow an analysis of authentication requests.

-A high level explanation of the risk calculation strategy follows:
+A high-level explanation of the risk calculation strategy follows:

 - If there is no recorded event at all present for the principal, consider the request suspicious.
 - If the number of recorded events for the principal based on the active criteria matches the total number of events, consider the